As charcoal to embers and as wood to fire, so is a quarrelsome person for kindling strife~ Proverbs 26:21 NIV

 Those seven behaviors are:

-The ways humans can be deceitful are nearly infinite.
+The ways human beings can be deceitful are nearly infinite.
 They include (but are not limited to) hiding things, emotional affairs, fabricating stories, infidelity, not telling the whole story and helping children to hide sin from the other parent.
 All deceitfulness is sin (Exodus 20, Leviticus 19:11, Colossians 3:9) and sin poisons marriages.
 Commit to keeping it honest in your marriage.
 This commitment will undoubtedly force you to suffer through some uncomfortable moments of truth-telling but overall you will have a healthier, happier more rewarding relationship.

-Addiction (especially pornography addiction) –
+Addiction (including pornography addiction) –

 I am convinced that at the heart of all addiction is the sin of idolatry.
 Once an addiction takes root in a person’s life the addict gets something from the addictive behavior that they should only get from God (a sense of wellbeing, relief from stress, comfort, peace).
 Because idolatry is a serious sin, God cannot bless the relationships or life of someone who is willingly bowing down (metaphorically speaking) to a false god (Exodus 34:17,1st John 5:21).
 Pornography addiction compounds the whole messy mess because on top of the whole idolatry thing it is also the act of inviting a third party into a relationship designed by an all-knowing God only for two (Exodus 20:14, Hebrews 13:4).
 Even if the spouse is unaware of the pornography there will be spiritual and emotional consequences to viewing pornography.
 Intimacy will be compromised, walls will form and trust will be broken.
 These things can happen without the other person even understanding the nature of the problem.
 Just don’t.